Electronic Fund TransfersNew Fees Effective September 1st Click Here

 If a good reason (such as a long trip or a hospital stay) kept you from telling us, we will extend the time periods.

 Additional Limit on Liability for Visa® Check Card.
-Unless you have been grossly negligent or have engaged in fraud, you will not be liable for any unauthorized transactions using your lost or stolen Visa® Check Card.
+Unless you have been negligent or have engaged in fraud, you will not be liable for any unauthorized transactions using your lost or stolen Visa® Check Card.
 This additional limit on liability does not apply to ATM transactions or to transactions using your Personal Identification Number which are not processed by VISA®.

 (b) Contact in event of unauthorized transfer.
 If you believe your card and/or code has been lost or stolen, call or write us at the telephone number or address listed in this brochure.
 You should also call the number or write to the address listed in this brochure if you believe a transfer has been made using the information from your check without your permission.